slint-ui/slint/docs/mcu.md

 ## The renderer

 On MCU, we currently only support software rendering.
-In the previous example, we've instentiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
+In the previous example, we've instantiated a [`slint::platform::software_renderer::MinimalSoftwareWindow`].
 This will give us an instance of the [`slint::platform::software_renderer::SoftwareRenderer`] through the [`draw_if_needed()`](MinimalSoftwareWindow::draw_if_needed) function.